1986–87 in English football: Diary of the season

 20 August 1986 – Tottenham Hotspur sign Dundee United and Scotland defender Richard Gough for £700,000.

 21 August 1986 – Everton pay a club record £1million to sign the 24-year-old Norwich City defender Dave Watson.

-22 August 1986 – The Football League confirms that the First Division will decrease to 21 clubs for the 1987–88 season, while the Second Division will expand to 23 clubs, and that in 1988–89 the First Division will have 20 clubs and the Second Division will have 24.

 23 August 1986 – On the first day of the First Division season, Wimbledon's first match in the top division ends in a 3–1 defeat to Manchester City.
 Southampton record the biggest win of the day, 5–1 against Queens Park Rangers.
-Champions Liverpool beat Newcastle United 2–0, and Arsenal beat Manchester United 1–0.Colin Clarke scores a hat-trick for Southampton on his debut in a 5–1 home win over QPR.
+Champions Liverpool beat Newcastle United 2–0, and Arsenal beat Manchester United 1–0.
+Colin Clarke scores a hat-trick for Southampton on his debut in a 5–1 home win over QPR.

-25 August 1986 – Manchester United lose 3–2 at home to West Ham, with Frank McAvennie scoring twice for the visitors.
+25 August 1986 – West Ham United win 3–2 at Manchester United, with Frank McAvennie scoring twice.

 27 August 1986 – Luton Town ban away fans from the club's Kenilworth Road ground.

-30 August 1986 – Tottenham go top of the First Division on goal difference with a 1–0 home win over Manchester City.
-They are level on point with Liverpool, who beat Arsenal 2–1 at Anfield, and West Ham, who are held to a goalless draw at Oxford.
-Manchester United are still looking for their first point of the season after losing 1–0 at home to Charlton.
+30 August 1986 – Tottenham Hotspur go top of the First Division on goal difference with a 1–0 home win over Manchester City.
+They are level on points with Liverpool, who beat Arsenal 2–1 at Anfield, and West Ham United, who are held to a goalless draw at Oxford United.
+Manchester United are still looking for their first point of the season after losing 1–0 at home to Charlton Athletic.

 31 August 1986 – Tottenham Hotspur finish August as First Division leaders under new manager David Pleat, level on points with Liverpool and West Ham United, while the bottom two places in the league are occupied by Manchester United and Aston Villa, who have yet to gain a point this season.
 Birmingham City and Hull City occupy the top two places in the Second Division, while the next three places are occupied by Oldham Athletic, Crystal Palace and Blackburn Rovers.

 2 September 1986 – Wimbledon, Football League members for just 10 seasons, go top of the league with a 1–0 away win over Charlton Athletic.
-Oldham go top of the Second Division with a 1–0 win over Ipswich at Portman Road.
+Oldham Athletic go top of the Second Division with a 1–0 win over Ipswich Town at Portman Road.

 4 September 1986 – Watford sign Everton midfielder Kevin Richardson for £225,000.

-6 September 1986 – Manchester United, bottom of the table, claim their first point of the First Division campaign with a 1–1 draw at Leicester.
-Liverpool beat West Ham 5–2 at Upton Park.
+6 September 1986 – Manchester United, bottom of the table, claim their first point of the First Division campaign with a 1–1 draw at Leicester City.
+Liverpool beat West Ham United 5–2 at Upton Park.
 Wimbledon stay on top with a 1–0 win at Watford.
-A high-scoring game in the Second Division sees Blackburn climb into second place with a 6–1 win over Sunderland at Ewood Park.
+In the Second Division, Blackburn Rovers climb into second place with a 6–1 win over Sunderland at Ewood Park.

-9 September 1986 – England under-21s draw 1–1 with Sweden, with Arsenal defender Tony Adams scoring their only goal.
+9 September 1986 – England under-21s draw 1–1 with Sweden, with Arsenal defender Tony Adams scoring their goal.